hydrology-tep/documentation/source/apps/wois_app.rst

 If the user creates the model on his local machine, it will be possible to export the created model to the VM.
 To export a model, the user shall select the modeler tool "Export model to TEP", available on the local version of HEP Plugin.

+**Note:** The local version of the “HEP Plugin” plugin shall be installed locally (replace the “processing” plugin folder by the updated “processing” folder)

 Click on the button to open HEP Plugin

 .. figure:: ../includes/hep_data_button.png